How Key Fobs Work? | FobToronto

 Key Fobs Are Assigned Hexadecimal Access Codes

 How key fobs work: by using authorized numbers for each of the tenants, security team, board members, cleaners, etc. With different access for rooms, amenities, employee-only sectors.
-As an example, your security department team have access to certain areas, and higher authority & access than other members.
-For example such as tenants using passive RFID tags or active RFID tags.
+As an example, your security department team might have access to certain areas, and higher authority & access than other members.
+For example: tenants using passive RFID tags or active RFID tags.

 Furthermore, tenants of the building have access to certain floors for their respective units using a security fob key.
-The more secure the building security system is.
-While the less access granted for different floors (i.e. they can’t access floor 9, if they live on floor 7).
+The more secure the building security system is, the more the access is segregated and specific to each tenant (i.e. they can’t access floor 9, if they live on floor 7).

 Lobby Access As Well as Floor Access in Condos

-In addition, everyone in the building can access the main doors at the lobby using RFID technology, as well as the elevator to access any floor since that’s considered a ‘lower’ level of access.
-Now the lobby is a basic area.
-The everybody has access to using the antenna embedded in the hardware as on both ends to detect the authorized fob code, which is assigned by management to enable the access requested.
+Everyone in the building can access the main doors at the lobby using RFID technology (since the lobby is a basic area), as well as the elevator to access any floor since that’s considered a ‘lower’ level of access.
+The fob has antennas embedded in the hardware on both ends that allow readers like in the elevator or entrance doors to detect the authorized fob code, which is assigned by management to enable the access requested.

 This allows security fob keys to allow only residents to access their units.

 Key fobs have a unique identifier based on their manufacturer.
-Each type or manufacturer uses its’ encoding method making it digitally different from fobs in that building.
-And other buildings, despite being supplied by the same manufacturer.
+Each type or manufacturer uses its own encoding method making it digitally different from fobs in that building and other buildings, despite being supplied by the same manufacturer.
 In addition the security office authorizes codes for their building.
-Another large use case example is in supply chain management for encoding UIDs for different product lines.
-Moreover for distribution using RFID tag products.
-Another would be for mobile device management.
-That is to track which devices have been given to which employee for better device tracking and inventory management.
+One large use case is in supply chain management for encoding UIDs for different product lines, and for distribution using RFID tag products.
+Another would be for mobile device management to track which devices have been given to employees for better device tracking and inventory management.